-In his most recent book All Over the Map, Sorkin picks up where his last book left off, in late 2000.
+In his most recent book "All Over the Map: Writing on Buildings and Cities," Sorkin picks up where his last book left off, "Some Assembly Required," in late 2001.
 The chapters are organized chronologically, and predominately take the form of medium-sized essays.
 The majority of essays are shaped by human disasters, which Sorkin comments “have caused a special crisis for spatial liberation.”

-The main human disaster All Over the Map covers is 9/11.
-Throughout the book Sorkin discusses the politics and controversies surrounding Ground Zero’s design process.
-He challenges the limitations of the design proposals, and how little room is allowed for community and survivor participation in the decision making process.
+The main human disaster "All Over the Map" covers is 9/11.
+Throughout the book, Sorkin discusses the politics and controversies surrounding Ground Zero’s design process.
+He challenges the limitations of the design proposals, and how little room is allowed for community and survivor participation in the decision-making process.

 Perhaps Sorkin’s most inspirational quality is that he is not afraid to speak his mind, and continually fights for individuals’ right to speak theirs and choose what is best for their country.
 While attending the “Listening to the City” meeting at the Javits Center in New York City, concerning the proposed memorial and development of Ground Zero, Sorkin challenged the proctor’s sentiment that the meeting was democratic because, “in democracy, the people have the chance to speak!”
 He corrected her, shouting: “Buuulllllsshhiiiit!
 Democracy means the people have the power to choose!”

-This justifiable outburst, and others, are found throughout the pages of All Over the Map as Sorkin fights for everyone’s right to architecture.
-Other chapters throughout the book include: an essay on people who live in urban glass houses, how urbanism is politics, a sixty-two point instruction on how to enter a building, a letter to President Obama, and a twelve-point recommendation or manifesto for better cities.
+This justifiable outburst, and others, are found throughout the pages of "All Over the Map," as Sorkin fights for everyone’s right to architecture.
+Other chapters include an essay on people who live in urban glass houses, how urbanism is politics, a sixty-two point instruction on how to enter a building, a letter to President Obama, and a twelve-point recommendation or manifesto for better cities.

-All Over the Map is definitely a creative and worthwhile read on buildings and cities.
+"All Over the Map" is definitely a creative and worthwhile read on buildings and cities.